Here I am, still shouting from the rooftops about “AI-detection” and why it’s so harmful to students

 So anyway, this is me screaming from a rooftop I happen to have access to, hoping that people will listen.

 EDIT (10/1/2024): GOOD NEWS!
 The appeal went through and the case was decided in the students’ favor!
-If only I could produce a 60+ analysis/advocacy letter for every student in this position, but alas, there’s only one of me and I am tired.
+If only I could produce a 60+ page analysis/advocacy letter for every student in this position, but alas, there’s only one of me and I am tired.